Year 4/5 – Lilac

 • Sweater (winter)

-Children must ensure if they are wearing small studded earrings these need to be removed for PE lessons.
+Children must ensure if they are wearing small studded earrings then these are removed for PE lessons.

 The Learning Line

-The Learning Line helps us the children to evaluate their own progress in lessons.
+The Learning Line helps the children to evaluate their own progress in lessons.
 Our line links to our class text “The Lost Happy Endings by Carol Ann Duffy & Jane Ray” and the children use it in all areas of the curriculum.
-It follows the process of: Plan, Understand, Passion, Act, Evaluate, Embed.

 Our Golden Promises: